- Home

 - Virginia no longer requires voters to provide an excuse to vote early; any voter who wants to cast their ballot before Election Day is eligible to do so.

-- Curbside voting is available upon request for voters with special needs, and illnesses, and who are 65 years of age or older.
+- Curbside voting is available upon request for voters with special needs, illnesses, and who are 65 years of age or older; after the voter has provided their name, address, and a valid form of identification, an officer of election will bring the voter a paper ballot outside to the voter so that they can mark it.

 Vote Absentee By Mail